CouchCMS/Documentation/src/contents/tags-reference/excerpt.md

 <cms:excerpt count='100' truncate_chars='1'>...blah blah...</cms:excerpt>
 ```

-<p class="notice">Please note that if 'truncate\_chars' is set to '1', the 'allow' parameter is ignored and all the HTML tags are stripped off the input.</p>
+Please note that if 'truncate\_chars' is set to '1', the 'allow' parameter is ignored and all the HTML tags are stripped off the input. {.notice}

 ## Variables